Phone: (262) 472-5684

 A functional approach to algebra with emphasis on applications to different disciplines.
 Topics include linear, exponential, logarithmic, quadratic, polynomial and rational equations and functions, systems of linear equations, linear inequalities, radicals and rational exponents, complex numbers, variation.
 Properties of exponents, factoring, and solving linear equations are reviewed.

-Mathematical preparation for the understanding of various quantitative methods in modern management and social sciences.
-Topics included are sets, relations, linear functions, interest, annuities, matrix theory, the solution of linear systems by the graphical, algebraic, Gauss-Jordan, and inverse methods, linear programming by graphical and simplex methods, counting and probability, and decision theory.
+Mathematical preparation for the understanding of quantitative methods in management and social sciences.
+Topics include sets, relations, linear functions, interest, annuities, matrices, solution of linear systems by graphical, algebraic, Gauss-Jordan, and inverse methods, linear programming by graphical and simplex methods, counting and probability.
 College of Business and Economics majors must take this course on a conventional grade basis.

 A study of topics in early childhood mathematics, including sets, numbers, operations, measurement, data, and geometry.
 The focus is on increasing conceptual understanding of mathematics, highlighting connections, and developing the ability to communicate mathematical knowledge.
 Problem-solving methods used by children will also be explored.
 Manipulatives, cooperative learning activities, and problem solving strategies are used throughout the course.

 A study of sets, whole numbers, fractions, integers, decimals and real numbers, basic arithmetic operations and their properties, standard and alternative algorithms and estimations strategies; problem-solving, proportional reasoning and algebraic thinking.
 Manipulatives and cooperative learning activities are used throughout the course.
 For elementary education majors.